karthikwebdev/dealup/README.md

-# Order-food-online
+# Deal UP
-this is a full stack Application where student can order food online.
+this is a full stack Application where we can sell second hand goods.

+## npm install
+- to install dependencies

+## npm start
+- to start the development server